-Guidant completes more ROBS transactions every year (~1,600) than any provider we’ve reviewed.
-They also have a lower percent of their customers that were audited last year than any other provider, and they’ve never had a plan disqualified during an audit.
+Guidant completes more ROBS 401(k) transactions every year at around 1,600 than any provider we have reviewed.
+It also has a lower percentage of its customers audited last year than any other provider, and it has never had a plan disqualified during an audit.

-All of this points to their long history of experience and high level of expertise in the ROBS space.
-They’re a provider you can trust to get you off the ground with a ROBS, and then see it through with your business until the end.
+All of this points to its long history of experience and high level of expertise in the ROBS space.
+Guidant is a provider you can trust to get you off the ground with a ROBS, and then see it through with your business until the end.

 Access to Independent Counsel During the Setup Process (No Cost)

-Guidant is the only ROBS provider we know of which provides access to independent outside counsel, at no additional cost, during ROBS set up.
-Independent counsel can help you objectively evaluate the legal and tax risks of a ROBS and determine if it’s a good choice for your business.
+Guidant is the only ROBS provider we know of that provides access to independent outside counsel at no additional cost during setup.
+Independent counsel can help you objectively evaluate the legal and tax risks of a ROBS and determine if it is a good choice for your business.